 Although based in Wicklow, WWRR can be tasked to any incident where the NEOC dispatcher or crews on scene feel that WWRR may be able to help.

 A number of NAS paramedic/advanced paramedic practitioners also voluntarily respond when off duty.

-WWRR aims to support these volunteers with equipment and defibrillators, providing another tier to a network of integrated emergency care in Wicklow and beyond.
+WWRR aims to support these volunteers with equipment and defibrillators, providing another tier to a network of integrated emergency care.